sftcd/cs2014/assignments/assignment3/README.md

 		void print_coin (cs2014coin_t coin);

+To call that with mycoin as an input I just pass the variable to the function
+follows:

+		print_coin(mycoin);

 That's a little inefficient as the full structure is passed on the stack.
 So we much more commonly pass a pointer to the structure and hence would have a function like this